HBevilacqua/Pi-crossbar/README.md

 ```
 $ heroku create
 ```
-Design your webapp, commmit your local changes...<br>
+Design your webapp, commit your local changes...<br>
 Deploy and start the app:
 ```
 $ git push heroku master